Kelly Fehr is a long time Vernon resident who has served Vernon as a City Councillor and North Okanagan Regional District Director since 2018.

 Investing in environmental initiatives both community based and for the Corporation of Vernon.

-Kelly Fehr serves as the Executive Director of Quality Assurance for Turning Points Collaborative Society, an Okanagan based Not for Profit.
+Kelly Fehr serves as the Executive Director of Operations for Turning Points Collaborative Society, an Okanagan based Not for Profit.

 This registered charity serves the communities of Enderby, Vernon, Kelowna, West Kelowna and Summerland.